djeedai/bevy_hanabi/README.md

 ### Activate

-This example demonstrates manual activation and deactivation of a spawner, from code (CPU).
-The circle bobs up and down in the water, spawning square bubbles when in the water only.
+This example demonstrates manual activation and deactivation of a `Spawner`, from code (CPU).
+The circle bobs up and down in the water, spawning bubbles when in the water only.
+The bubble particles are constrained to the water with a `KillAabbModifier`, and a small vertical acceleration simulate some pseudo buoyancy.

 ```shell
 cargo run --example activate --features="bevy/bevy_winit bevy/bevy_pbr 3d"